 - Click Save Settings.

-Using the Zendesk Support for Wordpress plugin, you can also easily add Web Widget (Classic) to your Wordpress site.
-After integrate your Wordpress site with Zendesk Support, the Web Widget code is automatically pulled into Wordpress.
+Using the Zendesk Support for WordPress plugin, you can easily add Web Widget (Classic) to your WordPress site.
+After integrating your WordPress site with Zendesk Support, the Web Widget code is automatically pulled into WordPress.

 - If you haven't already done so, set up Zendesk Support Web Widget (Classic) (see Using Web Widget (Classic) to embed customer service in your website).